AnthonyByansi/TimeShift-Analytics/README.md

 Once you have Python installed, you can install the required Python packages using pip.
 Run the following command in your terminal to install the required packages: `pip install -r requirements.txt
 `

+## Usage

+The repository contains various time series analysis projects that are designed to be run in Jupyter notebooks.
+To use the projects, you will need to have Jupyter installed on your system.
+You can install Jupyter by running the following command in your terminal: `pip install jupyter`